ndilanwil/React_Calculator/calculator/README.md

 Create a calculator that performs basics operations, that is addition, substraction, multiplication and division

 ## Installation
-Inside the project file "calculator" launch the server by typing "npm start" in the terminal. so the steps will be
+The site is already hosted at "https://imaginative-duckanoo-d8d752.netlify.app/" but to launch locally follow below Inside the project file "calculator" launch the server by typing "npm start" in the terminal. so the steps will be
 >cd calculator
 >npm start
 And then go to the url "https://web-c48ca02e4-398b.docode.fi.qwasar.io/"

 ## Usage
-The calulator will be displayed on your screen through the link "https://web-c48ca02e4-398b.docode.fi.qwasar.io/" Point the arrow on the digits you want to form and use the different operations in between 2 numbers click the "=" button to evaluate your result
+The calulator will be displayed on your screen through the link "https://imaginative-duckanoo-d8d752.netlify.app/" Point the arrow on the digits you want to form and use the different operations in between 2 numbers click the "=" button to evaluate your result
 C is used to clear the screen and "DEL" use to erase/delete last digit